Ready to Franchise your Business?

 Profit.
 It’s the number one reason people go into business for themselves.

-The franchised business needs to produce enough of it (allowing for any continuing fees such as franchise and advertising fees) so that within about the first six months the franchisee can start taking out a salary.
+The franchised business needs to produce enough of it (allowing for any continuing fees such as royalty) so that within about the first 6 - 8 months your new owner can start taking out a salary.

-By year two or sooner, there should be enough profit left over to start paying off the initial investment.
+By year two or sooner, there should be enough profit left over that your franchisee can start paying off the initial investment.

 To successfully franchise, your business model should be documented, systemized and teachable, and able to adapt to work in different markets.
-You will be cloning the concept in various markets and locations, usually with some different layouts.
+You will be cloning the concept in different locations, usually with some buildout options.

-The manual will become the documentation and detail your systems and training.
+Our Franchise Development Package includes an in-depth Operating Manual your franchisees will use to set up and run their business.
+The manual will become the documentation for the franchise operation, and detail your systems and training.
 It can be updated as often as needed.

 You gain credibility any number of ways.